spoonconsulting/cordova-plugin-background-upload/README.md

 ```

-To prevent any event loss while transitioning between native code and javascript side, the plugin stores the events on disk.
+To prevent any event loss while transitioning between native code and javascript side, the plugin stores success/failure events on disk.
 Once you have received the event, you will need to acknowledge it else it will be broadcasted again when the plugin is initialised.
+Progress events do not have eventId and are not persisted.
 ```
 uploader.on('event', function(event) {
     if (event.eventId) {